jonpaul108/sei-laser-coaching-basic-module/01-Basic-Prompts/05-Iterations.md

 ### !question

-Given an array or a string and a number, iterate from 0 by the number and push each elements or characters to a new array.
+Given an array or a string `data` and a number `num`, iterate over `data` from 0 by `num` and push each element or character to a new array, and return the new array.
+If num is less than or equal to 0, return an empty array
 Return the new array.